logicmoo/logicmoo_workspace/swish/2dWord.md

 Property  | Possible values | Comment / Example
 ------------- | -------------| ----
 type | rectangle circle line ellipse arc raster regularPolygon star path pointtext text arrow| Mandatory.
-All provided by PaperJS directly, except arrow label  | Prolog term | the label is rendered in an arbitrary position; for precise positioning use a pointText/text object instead sendToBack | none| forces the object to be behind others bringToFront | none | draws the object in front
+All provided by PaperJS directly, except arrow id | Prolog term | optional unique identifier of the (displayed) term; the whole term will be taken as id by default label  | Prolog term | the label is rendered in an arbitrary position; for precise positioning use a pointText/text object instead sendToBack | none| forces the object to be behind others bringToFront | none | draws the object in front